department-of-veterans-affairs/sniffybara/README.md

 ## Configuration

+It is recommended that you use the run_configuration_file to pass in options for Axe.run() following the format specified in the [Axe API](https://github.com/dequelabs/axe-core/blob/72f0187dc8f534788fc0eb99a9ce48cd42a7923a/doc/API.md#options-parameter)

 If you want any accessibility errors to not raise an error, just add them to the exceptions:

 ```ruby